-Duncan Cook is the Chair of the Remuneration and People Committee and also an executive Director of the Company.
-In his role as Chair, he does not have input into his remuneration from Radius Care for his work as an executive Director and reporting lines are structured so that they do not pose any practical issues.
+Duncan Cook is the Chair of the Remuneration and People Committee and is also an executive Director of the Company (but not the Chair of the Board).
+In his role as Chair, he does not have input into his own remuneration from Radius Care for his work as an Executive Director.
+Appropriate conflict management measures have also been implemented, and reporting lines are structured so that this does not pose any practical issues.